'Very surreal': Saggese makes Major League debut

 The first call that Saggese, 22, made was to his father, but not before he tried to calm his emotions, which had his heart racing and pulse pounding.

-“It's very surreal, you know?” said Saggese, who is the Cardinals’ No. 4 ranked prospect, per MLB Pipeline.
+“It's very surreal, you know?” said Saggese before making his MLB debut on Tuesday in the Cardinals' 3-0 loss to the Reds at Busch Stadium.
 “Excitement, nerves and my heart was beating real fast.
 Just really excited, and unlike anything else I have ever experienced.
 That's for sure.”

 Saggese was acquired by the Cardinals from Texas in July 2023 in the deal that centered around left-handed pitcher Jordan Montgomery, who helped the Rangers win the World Series.
+With the Cardinals resting rookie Masyn Winn on Tuesday, Saggese got his first MLB start at shortstop and went 0-for-4 with two strikeouts -- the final one coming in the ninth inning with the bases loaded.

 This browser does not support the video element.

-In the hours after his promotion, Saggese said he thought back on his journey to the Majors and how he is still playing to honor his late mother, Wendi, who died of breast cancer in 2020 while he was a senior at Carlsbad, Calif.
+In the hours after his promotion, Saggese said he thought back on his journey to the Majors and how he is still playing to honor his late mother, Wendi, who died of breast cancer in 2020 while he was a high school senior at Carlsbad, Calif.
 Before each game, Saggese writes “MORE” on his wrist because when he would tell his mother that he loved her, she always responded, “I love you more.”

-“My mom definitely moved mountains to give me every opportunity that I could have, so that popped in my head,” said Saggese, who expects to have nine family and friends in the crowd at Busch Stadium on Tuesday night for his debut.
+“My mom definitely moved mountains to give me every opportunity that I could have, so that popped in my head,” said Saggese, who expected to have nine family and friends in the crowd at Busch Stadium on Tuesday night for his debut.
 “All the sacrifices my parents made popped in my head.
 And then all of the work that I’ve put in -- there were a lot of swings, a lot of ground balls, a lot of good swings and bad swings.”

 The 22-year-old has slashed .253/.313/.438 with 20 home runs, 23 doubles, three triples and 67 RBIs in 125 games with Triple-A Memphis.
 Defensively, he has played in 70 games at shortstop, 42 at second base and 13 games at third base.
 In 593 1/3 innings at shortstop, the 5-foot-11, 185-pounder has committed 10 errors while turning 47 double plays.